 Another food spot that’s located in the ground floor shops at Boxpark Shoreditch is Dum Dum Donutterie.
-This place is very well known around here for its freshly baked (never fried) donuts and desserts.
+This place is very well known around here for its freshly baked (never fried) donuts.
 They have cronuts.
 Seriously.
 If you want to try a really delicious croissant / donut hybrid, you have to come here.
-Just remember that they sell out often.
+They are fluffier and lighter than typical donuts.
+You can’t just eat one.
+But remember that they sell out often.

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.